Handsome production with a slightly underwhelming narrative.

 The overall plot of forgiveness and closure with the past is well thought out.
 For the first half of the movie, this is a very tight drama told in a very convincing manner.

 In addition, we have a problem with Jon Hamm’s character.
 We are told he is a self-destructive alcoholic and an expert negotiator.
-We are told this over and over again.
+We are told this repeatedly.
 We are not really shown this, however.
 While Hamm’s character is certainly gregarious, at no time in the movie does he seem to do a good job negotiating.
-Considering the cards he is holding, by any honest measurement he is pretty awful at his job
+Considering the cards he is holding, by any honest measurement he is awful at his job.

-The Ugly: The film ends with a completely unnecessary credits clip about the actual US involvement in Beirut in the early eighties.
-In a few minutes, the clips manage to downplay a real tragedy (The marine barracks bombing in 1983 that killed 241 U.S. and 58 French peacekeepers), skip the incident the movie is obviously based on (The kidnapping and murder of CIA station chief William Francis Buckley in 1985), and generally undercut the artistry that came before it as well as insult the audience watching.
+The Ugly: The film ends with an unnecessary credit clip about the actual US involvement in Beirut in the early eighties.
+In a few minutes, the clips downplay a real tragedy (The marine barracks bombing in 1983 that killed 241 U.S. and 58 French peacekeepers), skip the incident the movie is obviously based on (The kidnapping and murder of CIA station chief William Francis Buckley in 1985), and undercuts the artistry that came before it and insults the audience watching.

-In Conclusion: Despite the ending, as well as some issues with the focus on plot over character, I enjoyed this movie.
+In conclusion: Despite the ending, and some issues with the focus on plot over character, I enjoyed this movie.
 I cannot overemphasize how handsome a production this is.
-The film really manages to take you a different time and place.
-As a setting in the early eighties, Beirut is a fantastic one.
+The film really takes you a different time and place.
+As a setting in the early eighties, Beirut is fantastic.
 There is a great fall of civilization/ Mad Max vibe that permeates every scene.
 The film does a nice job during quiet moments to capture the horrible destruction and the human nature of those still occupying the city going about their daily lives.
 There are wonderful stories that can be told in such chaos.
 This story was just a little less wonderful than it needed to be.